Drawings (visual works)

 Dates: 1880-1984; Majority of material found in 1894-1973

-Overview Peter Wexler (1936-) has been working for seven decades in performance art, as a designer of scenery, costumes, lighting, concerts, performance space, and outdoor concert facilities, as well as a producer and as a studio artist.
+Overview Peter Wexler (1936 - 2022) worked for seven decades in performance art, as a designer of scenery, costumes, lighting, concerts, performance space, and outdoor concert facilities, as well as a producer and as a studio artist.
 He studied at the University of Michigan, graduating in 1958, and attended the Yale School of Drama.
-The Peter Wexler papers contain materials from his professional career from 1948-1969.
-This collection includes programs, reviews, correspondence,...
+The Peter Wexler papers contain materials from his professional career from 1948 to 1969.
+This collection includes programs, reviews, correspondence, production...

 Dates: 1948 - 1969